MBAZA-NLP/hpc-infrastructure-access/README.md

 ![show_images_with_pandas](media/show_images_with_pandas.png)

-Now it is important to understand the interaction between the images, your job and virtual environments.
-Generally we want to first choose a container and mount it.
-Whatever we do next is done within this container.
-This is important since we need to work inside these containers to ensure proper set-up and utilization of the Nvidia’s GPUs.
-The default command to mount the latest pytorch image and if you created a customized data folder ```test_folder``` to store your datasets would be:

-    TODO

-Now, we run a slurm ```srun```  command to mount and display all the pre-installed python packages within this container:
+For training a machine learning model, you may for example use the PyTorch image ```nvcr.io_nvidia_pytorch_22.05-py3.sqsh```.
+To display all the pre-installed python packages within this container:

 ```
 srun \
   --container-image=/data/enroot/nvcr.io_nvidia_pytorch_22.05-py3.sqsh \
 pip3 list
 ```

+This is the output:

 ![display_python_packages](media/display_python_packages.png)